-DATA NOTE: A matican Community Survey (ACE) data are estimates based on a survey sample.
-Reliability of ACE data can vary volte (== specially for smaller groups for least; therefore, Margine of Fore (MOS) from the appendix least carries data table should be consulted to assure the dependability of the data.
+BY CENSUS BLOCK GROUP 2021 DATA NOTE: A market an Community Survey (ACE) data are a stimulate based on a survey sample.
+Reliability of ACE data are very volkely-a specially for smaller graphs for leasts; therefore, Margine of Error (MCE) from the applicable sames data tables should be consulted to assure the dependability of the data.
+KIPDA AREA DEVELOPMENT DISTRICT

-PERCENT PERSONS WITH DISABILITIES (AGE 18 YEARS AND OLDER) BY CENSUS BLOCK GROUP 2016-2020 KIPDA AREA DEVELOPMENT DISTRICT
+PERCENT PERSONS WITH DISABILITIES (AGE 18 YEARS AND OLDER) BY CENSUS BLOCK GROUP 2021 KIPDA AREA DEVELOPMENT DISTRICT